 This is a great time to have the students share all the things they can think of that come in that “double”.
 You could have them draw each item on a sticky note, then add that to the chart.

-3. Play hands-on games.
+3. Play hands-on games with doubles addition.

 What fun doubles addition activities do you use in your classroom to teach this concept?